Hamilton wins 8th Hungarian GP to equal Schumacher F1 record

 Hamilton took a record-extending 90th career pole on Saturday to match Schumacher’s record for seven poles on the 4.4-kilometer (2.7-mile) track nestled among rolling hills outside of Budapest.

-He made a clean start but Bottas made a poor one from second and was overtaken by Lance Stroll starting third; the Ferraris of Sebastian Vettel and Charles Leclerc, and Verstappen from seventh.
+He made a clean start but Bottas made a poor one from second and was overtaken by Lance Stroll starting third; the Ferraris of Sebastian Vettel and Charles Leclerc; and Verstappen from seventh.

-Red Bull only just managed to get Verstappen’s car on the grid for the start.
+Red Bull only just managed to get Verstappen’s car on the grid.
 About 20 minutes earlier, he damaged the front wing when going over a kerb and sliding into the barriers on a warmup lap.

-Team principal Christian Horner looked on anxiously as mechanics replaced it and repaired the suspension, working frantically fast to get his car ready.
-They did, with just minutes left.
+Team principal Christian Horner looked on anxiously as mechanics replaced it and repaired the suspension, working frantically to get his car ready with the clock ticking down.

+“The mechanics did an amazing job.
+I don’t know how they did it but they were incredible … Just on time,” a jubilant Verstappen said.
+“To be able to split the two Mercedes cars was great for us.
+I thought I was not going to race so to be second was like a victory today.”

-In a demoralising sign of the times for Ferrari, both cars were lapped by Hamilton.
+In a demoralizing sign of the times for Ferrari, both cars were lapped by Hamilton.

 Stroll placed fourth ahead of Red Bull’s Alexander Albon, with Vettel sixth and Leclerc out of the points in 11th.